Irving Jaffee: Career

+1928 Olympics

-At the 1928 Winter Olympics in St. Moritz, Jaffee finished fourth in the 5000-meter skate, the best finish by an American in that event to that date.
-In the later 10,000-meter race, Jaffee was leading the competition, having outskated Norwegian defending world champion Bernt Evensen in their heat, when rising temperatures thawed the ice.
+At the 1928 Winter Olympics in St. Moritz, Jaffee finished fourth in the 5,000-meter skate, the best finish by an American in that event to that date.
+In the following 10,000-meter race, Jaffee was leading the competition, having outskated Norwegian defending world champion Bernt Evensen in their heat, when rising temperatures thawed the ice.
 In a controversial ruling, the Norwegian referee canceled the entire competition.
 Although the International Olympic Committee reversed the referee's decision and awarded Jaffee the gold medal, the International Skating Union later overruled the IOC and restored the ruling.
 Evensen, for his part, publicly said that Jaffee should be awarded the gold medal, but that never happened.
+Regardless of the official rulings, Jaffee's performance made him a national sports hero.

 That year he also set a world record in the mile (2:30.6).

+1932 Olympics

 Jaffee competed again at the 1932 Winter Olympics in Lake Placid, New York.
 At the time, Jaffee recalled, there were signs in Lake Placid that said "No dogs or Jews allowed".
 There, he won gold medals in both the 5,000 and 10,000-meter races.
 In the 10,000-meter race, Jaffee won in a thrilling finish by leaping across the finish line ahead of Frank Stack and Ivar Ballangrud.
+As he had in other races, Jaffee's accomplishment astounded the skating world, as few American skaters had ever rivalled their European competitors.

-In December 1932 his manager has announced that Jaffee, and also Ivar Ballangrud, became professional.
+In December 1932, his manager announced that Jaffee, and also Ivar Ballangrud, would turn professional.
+Jaffee's professional career was aided by Postmaster General James Farley.
+Jaffee went on a ten-city professional tour, and later went into the skate manufacturing business, achieving success for a time as a businessman.

+Maccabiah Games

-Jaffee served on the American board for the Second Maccabiah, along with Benny Leonard and Nat Holman.
+He served on the American board for the Second Maccabiah Games, held in Israel from April 2 to 10, 1935, despite official opposition by the British Mandatory government, along with Benny Leonard and Nat Holman.